epicosy/phd_thesis/scripts/README.md

 1. First run `get_cve_ids_in_apps_with_cwe.py` to extract CVE data for applications with CWEs
 2. Then run `get_products_language.py` to map the products from the CVE data to their programming languages
-3. Finally run `get_software_type.py` to categorize the software products into different types
+3. Run `get_software_type.py` to categorize the software products into different types
+4. Finally run `plots_rq1.py` to generate visualizations of the relationships between software types, languages, and CWEs

-The output files are saved in the `data/rq1` directory:
+The output files are saved in the following directories:
+- `data/rq1`:
   - `cve_ids_in_apps_with_cwe.csv`: Contains CVE IDs, CWE IDs, vendors, and products
   - `products_language.csv`: Contains product information mapped to programming languages
   - `software_type.csv`: Contains product information mapped to software types
+- `results/rq1`:
+  - `sankey_software_language_cwe.png`: Sankey diagram showing relationships between software types, languages, and CWEs